kjchavez/hopt/README.md

 - An ExperimentDef proto which defines the search space and sampling strategy for the parameters.
-- A function that takes the parameters and a time limit and returns an upper bound on the value of that set of parameters.
+- A function that takes the parameters and a time limit and returns an lower bound on the value of that set of parameters.

 Some questions.